Energy Engineering (B.S.En.E.)

 The primary program educational objectives of the bachelor's degree in energy engineering are:

-- Graduates will attain employment and advancement in public or private sectors of the multidisciplinary energy field or in another technical or professional field, and/or complete a graduate degree program in engineering, business, medicine, law, or another technical or professional field.
+- Graduates will attain employment and advancement in public or private sectors of the multidisciplinary energy field or in another technical or professional field, advance toward professional licensure (PE) or certified energy manager (CEM) certification, and/or complete a graduate degree program in engineering, business, medicine, law, or another technical or professional field.

 - Graduates will fulfill the standards and values of the engineering profession and of their own company, and further those values through involvement in communities of practice, professional societies, policy making, and government.